grencez/grencez.dev/2023/llama-chatbot-20230404/index.md

 Date: 2023-04-04 (original trials)

-Update: 2023-04-30 (keeping the setup section updated)
+Update: 2024-01-28 (keeping the setup section updated)

-Code: [rendezllama](https://github.com/rendezqueue/rendezllama) - A project I created to reliably get around the issues discussed in this article.
+Code: [rendezllama](https://github.com/rendezqueue/rendezllama) - A project I created to reliably get around some issues discussed in this article.

 ## Abstract
 We walk through some attempts to use llama.cpp as a chatbot.